Pelham Bay Park

-During the beach season, parking is $8.00 on Mondays through Fridays for cars and vans, and $9.00 on weekends and holidays.
+During the beach season, parking is $8.00 on Mondays through Fridays for cars and vans, and $10.00 on weekends and holidays.
 Parking is $13 on weekdays, weekends, and holidays for buses, trucks, and commercial vehicles.
 A senior citizen discount is available on weekdays for patrons aged 65 and older, please bring a valid ID and inquire at the parking lot toll booths.
 Once the beaches have closed for the year, parking is free.

 During beach season, lifeguards are on duty daily, from 10 a.m. to 6 p.m.
 Swimming is prohibited when lifeguards are not on duty and in closed sections.
 Closed sections are marked with signs and/or red flags.